Minibatch vs Local SGD with Shuffling: Tight Convergence Bounds and Beyond: Synchronized shuffling: how to bypass lower bounds

 In this section, we show that the desired linear speedup is possible, at least in some special cases.
 We consider the component-wise near-homogeneous case (i.e., Assumption~\ref{assm:inter-comp-dev} with small $\lambda$) and discuss how a simple modification to minibatch and local $\randshuf$ can let us ``break'' the lower bounds and achieve linear speedup.
 This comes at a cost of broadcasting permutations: at the beginning of the $k$-th epoch, the server samples $\sigma \sim \unif(\mc S_N)$ and $\pi \sim \unif(\mc S_M)$, and broadcasts them to the machines.
 Then, local machines choose their permutations $\sigma^m_k$ to be \emph{shifted} versions of $\sigma$,\footnote{We assume for simplicity that $M$ divides $N$.} i.e., $\sigma^m_k(i) \defeq \sigma\left(\left(i+\tfrac{N}{M}\pi(m)\right) \bmod N\right)$.
 We call this trick \textbf{synchronized shuffling}, denoted as $\syncshuf$.
 Please revisit Algorithms~\ref{alg:localRS} and \ref{alg:minibatchRS} for the precise descriptions of the modified algorithms \textbf{local $\randshuf$ with $\syncshuf$} and \textbf{minibatch $\randshuf$ with $\syncshuf$}, respectively.

-The intuition why this should help the homogeneous case is simple.
+The intuition why this should help is simple.
 In the proof of $\randshuf$, we aggregate the component gradients over an epoch (i.e., $N$ iterations) to write it as a full gradient plus noise.
 If we are in the component-wise homogeneous setting and permutations are synchronized, then instead of aggregating $N$ component gradients on a single machine, we can aggregate $\frac{N}{M}$ component gradients on $M$ machines to get a full gradient.
 This allows us to reduce the ``noise'' from without-replacement sampling.
 We emphasize here that we do not necessarily set $B = \frac{N}{M}$ to get a full gradient every time; our analysis works for arbitrary $B$ and $M$, as long as both divide $N$.
+See Appendix~\ref{sec:syncshuf-illust} for a detailed illustration of $\syncshuf$; also, see Appendix~\ref{sec:exp} for experiments showing its effectiveness.

-The idea of synchronized shuffling is in fact similar to approaches in distributed learning that shuffle and partition datasets and distribute them to local machines~(see e.g., \citet{lee2017speeding, meng2017convergence}).
+The idea of synchronized shuffling is similar to approaches in distributed learning that shuffle and partition datasets and distribute them to local machines~(see e.g., \citet{lee2017speeding, meng2017convergence}).
 In contrast, we do not communicate data, but communicate how to permute datasets stored in local machines. \citet[Theorem~3.3]{meng2017convergence} provide an analysis for a distributed method similar to minibatch $\randshuf$, but fail to show convergence to global minima in strongly convex cases.
+We also note that an independent concurrent result \citep{szlendak2021permutation} uses the same idea as $\syncshuf$ to build compressors for communication-efficient distributed optimization.